Clara Noble: Marriage

 The Noble Malvido family settled in Catalonia in 1885, but spent their summers in Puigcerdá, where Noble met her future husband Joan Maragall in 1888, when she was 16 years old, while he was close to 28.
 After three years of courtship, they married on 27 December 1891, in the Santa Anna de Barcelona.
 The couple settled in a flat on Carrer Roger de Llúria, then Paseo de Gràcia.
 In 1896 they moved again to Carrer de Consell de Cent, and in 1899 to their final home, very close to where the Noble Malvidos lived, in Carrer d'Alfons XII, n.
 79, current headquarters of the Joan Maragall Archive.
 They had 13 children, six girls and seven boys: Helena (1893), Maria (1894), Eulàlia (1896), twins Clara and Anna (1899) Josep (1900), Joan-Anton (1902), Ernest (1903), Guillem (1905), Raimon (1906), Elvira (1907), Gabriel (1909) and Jordi (1911).

 On the same day of their marriage, Maragall, who had been working at Diario de Barcelona for just over a year as editor, received from friends the non-commercial edition of Poesías, a collection of his own work.
 The correspondence that they maintained was published for the first time in 2011 under the title Letters of courtship and with the edition of the Maragallista Glòria Casals.
 Soon these and many other later letters preserved in the Archive were published in the Digital Memory of Catalonia.
 In total, Maragall wrote 51 letters to Noble.
 The courtship letters between Maragall and Clara are crucial to understanding Maragall's process of entry into adult life (marriage and responsibilities) and recognition as a poet.

 Personal life

-Noble went through all sorts of ups and downs in her life: Brief separations from her husband when she went to Cauterets in the summer, her children's illnesses and then marriages, and the administration of her heritage, which allowed her to raise all her children and shelter them in their lives.
-Everything very fair, without luxuries or whims.
+Noble faced brief separations from her husband when she went to Cauterets in the summer, her children's illnesses and then marriages, and the administration of her heritage, allowing her to raise all her children and shelter them in their lives.
+Leading a life without excessive luxury despite her wealth.

 Willie Noble Malvido (1874–1895), Clara's sickly brother who died at 21 years old, is the protagonist of a fairly well-known poem by Maragall, En la mort d'un jove (In the death of a young man).